cockroachdb/docs/v19.2/cockroachcloud-create-your-cluster.md

 You cannot create a 2-node cluster because two-replica configurations are less reliable than a single replica.
 {{site.data.alerts.end}}

 As of now, you can add a maximum of 24 nodes to your cluster.
+For larger configurations, [contact us](mailto:sales@cockroachlabs.com).

 ## Step 4.
 Select the hardware configuration